KarelOmab/Drumpler/README.md

 # Drumpler

-`Drumpler` is a sophisticated backend framework designed for efficient workflow automation through RESTful API interactions and asynchronous job processing.
+`Drumpler` is a sophisticated backend framework designed to rapdily develop RESTful APIs as well as facilitate asynchronous job processing via Drumpler-Mammoth package.
 Leveraging Flask and SQLAlchemy, `Drumpler` offers a robust platform for capturing, storing, and managing HTTP requests.

 ## High Level Overview
 The framework consists of two main components: